 31. Deep side part

 Want an effortless formal hairstyle perfect for long hair?
 Give yourself a deep side part.
-It’s especially great for those with flat or thin hair since this part naturally gives your hair some body.
+It’s especially great for hairstyles for those with thin hair since this part naturally gives your hair some body.

 32. Lemonade braids